When Tomorrow Comes (film)

-When Tomorrow Comes is a 1939 American romantic drama directed by John M. Stahl and starring Irene Dunne and Charles Boyer.
+When Tomorrow Comes is a 1939 American romantic melodrama film directed by John M. Stahl, and starring Irene Dunne and Charles Boyer.
 The screenplay concerns a waitress who falls in love with a man who later turns out to be a married concert pianist.
 Bernard B. Brown won the Academy Award for Best Sound.

 A scene in the film where the two protagonists take refuge from a storm in a church was the subject of Cain v.
 Universal Pictures, a case in which the writer James M. Cain sued Universal Pictures, the scriptwriter and the director for copyright infringement.
 Judge Leon Rene Yankwich ruled that there was no resemblance between the scenes in the book and the film other than incidental "scènes à faire", or natural similarities due to the situation, establishing an important legal precedent.

 Plot

-Philip Andre Chagal is a famous concert pianist who visits a restaurant struggling waitress Helen works at.
+Philip Andre Chagal is a famous concert pianist who visits a restaurant where struggling waitress Helen works.
 Philip is immediately attracted to her and joins her at a union rally, and discovers Helen's left-wing political opinions when she suggests every union member goes on strike.
 After the meeting, Philip praises her speech and leadership skills, despite being anti-union himself, and they fall in love.

 On a date in Long Island, the couple relax on Philip's boat when the weather turns violent.
 They disembark and take cover in Philip's summer home, but the storm becomes a hurricane.
 Helen and Philip kiss, and try to leave for the nearest town, eventually staying overnight in a church.
 Helen later discovers Philip is married and secretly leaves for the mainland.
 Philip tries to apologize and make Helen reconsider by introducing her to his wife Madeline.
 Helen hesitates, and Madeline pulls her aside, revealing she is heartbroken and guilty about a stillbirth she and Philip are still mourning five years later.
 Despite still being in love with the pianist, Helen ends the relationship.